Misha-Holzman/js-scope/README.md

 ```
 <!-- end code block -->

 This combination of a function and it's lexical scope is called a _closure_.
-By creating a closure, we can use a function to close over the current local scope and access it at a later time.
+By creating a closure, we can use a function to close over the current scope and access it at a later time.

+#### Code Along - creating a closure

 Here's another example that generates a secret message:

 <!-- start code block file="snippets/closures-basic-2.js" -->

 ```js
 let sayMessage // this is undefined for now, we'll assign something to it later